-Antelope Valley Community Clinic’s mission is to enhance the well-being of the community by providing comprehensive high-quality health care services including prevention and education with special emphasis on the medically underserved and low-income populations.
-Our goal is to provide a “medical home” for the underserved by significantly expand access to primary care, dental care, disease management, prevention and educational services.
+Antelope Valley Community Clinic’s (AVCC) mission is to enhance the well-being of the community by providing comprehensive, high-quality health care services including prevention and education with special emphasis on the medically underserved and low-income populations.
+Our goal is to provide a “medical home” for the underserved by significantly expanding access to primary care, dental care, disease management, prevention and educational services.

-This clinic was given life in April of 2006 when we began a set of meetings with local residents and community leaders including the local schools, hospitals, LA County, Kaiser Permanente, Antelope Valley Partners for Health and Partners in Care Foundation to find a solution to the lack of primary care services for the underinsured and uninsured in the Antelope Valley which spans over 2,000 square miles has over 480,000 residents.
-AV also has the poorest health indicators in all of Los Angeles County including diabetes, infant mortality, and obesity, CHF, asthma as well as many others.
+This clinic was given life in April of 2006 when we began a set of meetings with local residents and community leaders including local schools, hospitals, LA County, Kaiser Permanente, Antelope Valley Partners for Health and Partners in Care Foundation to find a solution to the lack of primary care services for the underinsured and uninsured of the Antelope Valley (which spans over 2,000 square miles has over 542,000 residents).
+The Antelope Valley also has the poorest health indicators in all of Los Angeles County including diabetes, infant mortality, obesity, CHF, and asthma to name a few.

-Under the leadership of Suzanne Shoop RN CNO in 2015 we opened a 4,000 sf Walk-In/Urgent Care Clinic, expanded our Quality Assurance and Case Management programs and have re-started our Patient Centered Medical Home Certification with NCQA Ms. Shoop states; “As a registered nurse I have dedicate my life to improving the health of others.
-Antelope Valley Community Clinic mission allows me to serve my community to my fullest potential.”
+Under the leadership of Suzanne Shoop CNO in 2016, we opened a 4,000 sq. ft.
+Walk-In/Urgent Care Clinic, expanded our Quality Assurance and Case Management programs and in 2017 applied to become a Patient Centered Medical Home Certification with NCQA.
+In late 2017 we also added a new 6,000 sq. ft.
+Clinic in East Palmdale to better serve the outlying regions of the Antelope Valley.

-Among our many specialty clinics our largest and most critical is our Diabetic Disease Management Program under the leadership of Dr. Arul our CMO and Endocrinologist who directs a comprehensive disease management programs.
-He stated “It is a privilege to be part of the clinic whose mission is to serve those in need and it’s a joy to every day meet patients whose life has been tangibly helped by the services we provide.”
+Among our many specialty clinics, our largest and most critical is our Diabetic Disease Management Program under the leadership of Dr. Arul our CMO and Endocrinologist who directs a comprehensive disease management program.
+He stated, “It is a privilege to be part of the clinic whose mission is to serve those in need, and it’s a joy to every day meet patients whose life has been tangibly helped by the services we provide.”
 Diabetes is a major health issue in the country and a significant problem in our patient population.
 At AVCC we work on lessening the burden of diabetes in our patients by providing educational programs in diet and diabetes, in addition to regular medical care.